kestra-io/docs/content/docs/15.how-to-guides/realtime-triggers.md

 ![azure_create_container_5](/docs/how-to-guides/realtime-triggers/azure_create_container_5.png)

-Now that all the setup is ready in Azure, start the Kestra cluster with the environment variables "SECRET_EVENTHUBS_CONNECTION" and "SECRET_BLOB_CONNECTION" containing the base64 encoded value for the Event Hubs connection string and Blob connection string respectively.
+Now that all the setup is ready in Azure, start the Kestra cluster with the environment variables "SECRET_EVENTHUBS_CONNECTION" and "SECRET_BLOB_CONNECTION" containing the base64-encoded value for the Event Hubs connection string and Blob connection string, respectively.

 The Kestra flow with the Azure Event Hub Realtime Trigger will look as follows: